7up Logo

 Why did 7UP change its logo?

-According to PepsiCo’s design director, Mauro Porcini, the purpose of the logo change was to modernize the look of the brand to better match modernity.
-The update aims to reinforce the “up” component of 7Up, reflecting the brand’s invigorating spirit.
+According to PepsiCo’s design director, Mauro Porcini, the logo change modernized the brand’s look to better match modernity.
+The update aims to reinforce the “up” component of 7Up, reflecting the brand’s refreshing spirit.

 What was the original 7UP logo?